germs-lab/tutorials/2016-06-15_cooccurrence/spearman_hoeffding_tutorial.md

 library(reshape2)
 ```

-1. Let's simulate a simple set of data:
+###1.
+Let's simulate a simple set of data:
 ```
 ## a vector of 100 randomly normally distributed values with a mean of 1, standard deviation of 9.
 x<-rnorm(100, mean=1, sd=9)
 ## a vector of 100 randomly normally distributed values with a mean of 14, standard deviation of 9.
-y<-0+rnorm(100, mean=14, sd=9)
+y<-rnorm(100, mean=14, sd=9)
 ## a quick plot to check the relationship between x and y
 plot(y~x)
 ```
-### We can easily see that these two vectors are very much independent of each other.
+We can easily see that these two vectors are very much independent of each other.
-### But what would the statisics say?
+But what would the statisics say?
 ```
 ## let's run a quick Spearman's correlation analysis:
 sp<-rcorr(x, y, "spearman")
 sp
 ```
-### Here is the results:
+Here is the results:
-#### the x to y relationship (spearman's coefficient rho)  matrix:
+a. the x to y relationship (spearman's coefficient rho)  matrix:
 ```
      x    y
 x 1.00 0.17
 y 0.17 1.00
 ```
-#### the number of replicates:
+b. the number of replicates:
 ```
 n= 100
 ```
-#### the p value:
+c. the p value:
 ```
 P
   x     y
 x       0.082
 y 0.082
 ```
-### also try and what do you get?
+d. also try these and what do you get?
 ```
 sp$r
 sp$n
 sp$P
 ```
+#####Note:

-### rho value ranges from -1 to 1, with 0 as no correlation at all, -1 as greatly negatively correlated, and 1 as strongly positively correlated.
+a. rho value ranges from -1 to 1, with 0 as no correlation at all, -1 as greatly negatively correlated, and 1 as strongly positively correlated.
-### Spearman's correlation says that x and y do not have a significant relationship.
+b.
+Spearman's correlation says that x and y do not have a significant relationship.

-2. Let's simulate a linear relationship:
+###2.
+Let's simulate a linear relationship:
 ```
 x<-rnorm(100, mean=1, sd=9)
 y = rnorm(100, mean=17, sd=5) +0.8*x
 plot(y~x)
 ```
-### Quick Exercise:
+#####Quick Exercise:
-### a.
+a.
 What's the Spearman correlation coefficient of x and y?
 Are they significant (p value cutoff at 0.05)
-### b.
+b.
 What if you change the method "spearman" to "pearson"?

-3. Let's simulate a non-linear but monotonic relationship:
+###3.
+Let's simulate a non-linear but monotonic relationship:
 ```
 x <- rnorm(100, mean=1, sd=9)
 y <- rnorm(100, mean=800, sd=1000) + x^3
 plot (y ~ x)
 ```
-### Quick Exercise:
+#####Quick Exercise:
-### a.
+a.
 What's the Spearman correlation coefficient of x and y?
 Are they significant (p value cutoff at 0.05)
-### b.
+b.
 What if you change the method "spearman" to "pearson"?

-4. Let's simulate a non-monotonic relationship:
+###4.
+Let's simulate a non-monotonic relationship:
 ```
 x <- rnorm(100, mean=1, sd=9)
 y <-  rnorm(100, mean=100, sd=100) - x^2
 plot (y ~ x)
 ```
-### Quick Exercise:
+##### Quick Exercise:
-### a.
+a.
 What's the Spearman correlation coefficient of x and y?
 Are they significant (p value cutoff at 0.05)
-### b.
+b.
 What if you change the method "spearman" to "pearson"?
-### c. now try: `hoeffd(x, y)`, what do you get?
+c. now try: `hoeffd(x, y)`, what do you get?

-##What is happening?
+#####What is happening?
-###1.
-Spearman's rank correlation is very robust, but it assumes monotonic relationships
+1. Spearman's rank correlation is very robust, but it assumes monotonic relationships
-###2.
-Pearson correlation detects linear relationship, which is a special case of monotonic relationship
+2. Pearson correlation detects linear relationship, which is a special case of monotonic relationship
-###3.
-Hoeffding's D evaluates the dependence of two datasets.
+3. Hoeffding's D evaluates the dependence of two datasets.
 It ranges from -1 to 1, the smaller the value (e.g, -1), the less the two data were dependent of each other.
-###4.
-Real world data (e.g., microbial populations) are frequently monotonic and non-monotonic.
+4. Real world data (e.g., microbial populations) are frequently monotonic and non-monotonic.
 Evaluate relationships with both Spearman's correlation and Hoeffding dependence test.
 Pay attention to relationships with high Hoeffding's D and low Spearman's rho.

-5. Let's put simulated data together:
+###5.
+Let's put simulated data together:
 ```
 x <- rnorm(100, mean=1, sd=9)
 independent<-0+rnorm(100, mean=14, sd=9)